HortonworksUniversity/Essentials/demos/falcon/README.md

 the confirmation screen, click on `Save`.

-Now, log into Ambari as `maria_dev` and create a new `bogus` directory in her home directory and then load a file, or files, such as [Well.txt] or should that be <Well.txt>.
+Now, log into Ambari as `maria_dev` and create a new `bogus` directory in her home directory and then load a file, or files, such as [Well.txt](./Well.txt).

 ## Run the Job